ElectricKit vs eControl

 As a quick estimate @ 24p/kWh - with the top oven timed to come on 12hrs a day at 180c (no hotplate usage included):

-The ElectricKit would cost approximately £9.00 per week, but you will also have a 117c usable simmering oven below, without powering additional electric elements.
+The ElectricKit would cost approximately £9.00 per week, but you will also have a 117c usable simmering oven below, providing more heat into the room, without powering additional electric elements.

-The eControl Series X would cost around £5.00 per week at the same setting, but you'll have a warming oven below (not suitable for cooking) and will need to power additional electric elements to increase this, which will increase usage.
+The eControl Series X would cost around £5.00 per week at the same setting, but you'll have a warming oven below and will need to power additional electric elements to increase this, which will increase usage.

 You can reduce the running costs of the eControl and ElectricKit by turning down the oven or hotplate temperature, then turning up when required, or turning the cooker completely off when not in use.
 We can also upgrade hotplates to induction or ceramic electric hobs, to further reduce running costs and give you instant heat.